Microblading vs. Microshading: What's the Difference?

 Difference between Microblading and Microshading

 The most significant difference between the two techniques is their tool for the procedure.
-Microshading uses the rotary tool, allowing the expert to draw more frequent and fuller strokes.
+Microshading uses a rotary tool, which allows the expert to create a stippled or dotted effect.
 Using this tool, they can achieve the eyebrows’ desired powdered and softer look.

 On the other hand, microblading draws tiny and natural-looking hair strokes, creating the appearance of hair strands.